Technopole: North America

-Silicon Valley is one of the most innovative technopoles in the world.
+Silicon Valley is widely considered the most innovative technopole in the world.
 It is located in the San Francisco Bay area of California.
 The area consists of a 70 kilometre by 15 kilometre radius stretching from Palo Alto to San Jose.
 In the late 1950s, there were little computing and technology jobs in the region, this quickly changed in the 1970s and 1980s where in 1985 there was a reported 56,126 jobs in the high-tech field.

 Frederick Terman, a professor at Stanford University who later became the Dean of electrical engineering, initiated many R&D initiatives in Silicon Valley.
 Terman helped his students, such as William Hewlett and David Packard, to initiate their own companies and at times even personally invested in them.
-In 1951, Terman also helped to establish Stanford Industrial Park.
+In 1951, Terman also helped to establish Stanford Research Park.

 Universities surrounding Silicon Valley have provided a constant stream of students who take interest in projects and companies within Silicon Valley.
 With the various numbers of small companies in the area, it is common for employees to move from one company to another.
 Employees tend to maintain informal social connections with past coworkers which expand professional and social networks.
 These expanded networks have enabled a rapid exchange of information resulting in the formation of new businesses, research, and development opportunities.
 Silicon Valley remains one of the leading technopoles of the world to date with its competitive entrepreneurs, its innovative workforce and its firm base of investors.